seniorsam/providerx/readme.md

 - create the getProviderAllData() function.
 - create getProviderAvailableFilters() where you can create your provider specific filters configuration.
 - create any other function you want to manipualte returned user inputs and user it in the fiters configuration.

-you can check the already existed "DataProviderX" as a reference.
+<b> you can check the already existed "DataProviderX" as a reference. </b>

+### configure the created class "DataProviderZ"

 ### More Explanasion for "getProviderAvailableFilters()" function